home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

 The full list of key commands can be found [here](https://github.com/JeffLIrion/python-androidtv/blob/bf1058a2f746535921b3f5247801469c4567e51a/androidtv/constants.py#L143-L186).

 You can also use the command `GET_PROPERTIES` to retrieve the properties used by Home Assistant to update the device's state.
-These will be stored in the media player's `'adb_response'` attribute and logged at the INFO level, this information can be used to help improve state detection in the backend [androidtv](https://github.com/JeffLIrion/python-androidtv) package.
+These will be stored in the media player's `'adb_response'` attribute and logged at the INFO level.
+This information can be used to help improve state detection in the backend [androidtv](https://github.com/JeffLIrion/python-androidtv) package, and also to define your own [custom state detection](#custom-state-detection) rules.

 A list of various intents can be found [here](https://gist.github.com/mcfrojd/9e6875e1db5c089b1e3ddeb7dba0f304).